ROS1

 Proto-oncogene tyrosine-protein kinase ROS is an enzyme that in humans is encoded by the ROS1 gene.

 This proto-oncogene, highly expressed in a variety of tumor cell lines, belongs to the sevenless subfamily of tyrosine kinase insulin receptor genes.
 The protein encoded by this gene is a type I integral membrane protein with tyrosine kinase activity.
 The protein may function as a growth or differentiation factor receptor.

-Strucutre
+Structure

 Proto-oncogene tyrosine-protein kinase ROS (ROS1) is a type I integral membrane protein and a member of the receptor tyrosine kinase (RTK) family.
 Structurally, it is a large protein composed of 2,347 amino acid residues and features a single transmembrane domain that anchors it to the plasma membrane.
 The extracellular region is responsible for ligand binding, whereas the intracellular region contains the tyrosine kinase domain, which catalyzes the phosphorylation of specific tyrosine residues in substrates.
 ROS1 shows a typical RTK organization: an extracellular ligand-binding domain, a single α-helical transmembrane segment, and a cytoplasmic domain containing the highly conserved ATP-binding and active sites required for kinase activity.
 The cytoplasmic segment also includes regions crucial for downstream signaling interactions.